Phase-dependent heat transport in Josephson junctions with p-wave superconductors and superfluids: Results

 \section{Results}

 In the following, we are going to discuss the phase-dependent thermal conductance of Josephson junctions involving spin-triplet $p$-wave superconductors.
 In Sec.~\ref{sec:helsc}, we start our analysis with the simplest case of unitary helical pairing which is isotropic in $\vec k$ space.
 We then turn to the case of unitary but anisotropic chiral pairing where the relative orientation of the order parameters in the two superconductors becomes important in Sec.~\ref{sec:chisc}.
 Finally, we will investigate a junction with nonunitary chiral pairing where only one spin species is paired in Sec.~\ref{sec:favchisc}.
+While the main focus of our analysis lies on one-dimensional transport through the junction, we also discuss qualitative differences arising in the two-dimensional case for all three pairing scenarios.